What is Starch?

 7. Use the chart for interpreting iodine staining for comparison to determine the starch level of each apple.

-SPI Scoring Systems:
+SPI Scoring Systems Summaries:

 Cornell starch-iodine index

-Centre Technique Interprofessionnel des Fruits et Lėgumes (CTIFL)
+Centre Technique Interprofessionnel des Fruits et Lėgumes (CTIFL) scale

 Laimburg scale

-The Streif Index:
+The Streif index:

-Calculating the Streif Coefficient
+Calculating the Streif coefficient

 The equation F/(SSC x S) where F = Flesh firmness, SSC = Soluble Solids Concentration and S = Starch test results provides the Streif coefficient, which is then compared to the ideal values of individual varieties and regions.